Intensive Care Unit (ICU)

 For Patient Information, call 828.452.8301

 A 12-bed, multi-faceted multi-disciplinary unit designed to care for critically ill patients.
 The nurse-patient ratio is 1:2, and may be 1:1 depending upon the complexity of the patient.
-Patient ages range from infant to geriatric.
+Patient ages range from adult to geriatric.
 Intensive care has been defined as “a service for patients with potentially recoverable conditions who can benefit from more detailed observation and invasive treatment than can be safely provided in general wards or high dependency areas.”
 It is usually reserved for diagnosis, prevention of, and treatment for established organ failure or dysfunction.

 Tele-Intensive Care Unit

 Haywood Regional Medical Center's critically ill patients have the benefit of an advanced telemedicine program designed to enhance patient safety with an extra layer of care.
 The HRMC Intensive Care Unit uses a tele-ICU system which provides monitoring by highly trained board-certified intensivist physicians and critical care specialists 24 hours-a-day, 7 days-a-week.

 The system is a partnership between Haywood Regional Medical Center and Specialists on Call (SOC) - Telemed

 Benefits of Partnership